DisableGraphics/Web-page-downloader/README.md

 # Web-page-downloader
 A web page downloader.
-Uses the wget command found in *nix operating systems.
+Uses the wget command found in \*nix operating systems.
 This program uses the ANSI C 99 libraries (The default ones)

-Tested in Ubuntu MATE 18.04 with GCC 7.4.0 *Working with* compiler-made *bugs*
+Tested in Ubuntu MATE 18.04 with GCC 7.4.0 *Passes*

 # WARNINGS
   This is recommended to use with internet (for viewing the pages) because there are some web pages that can't work offline. (for example: images aren't downloaded)